- DegreeMaster of Arts (M.A.)

 - Language of instructionEnglish

 - Department / Central InstituteDepartment of Business and Economics

-The graduates of this degree programme hold all the qualifications required to work in state and private organizations, internationally-orientated companies, trade associations and labour unions.
+The graduates of this degree programme hold all the qualifications required to work in state and private organizations, internationally-orientated companies, economic associations and labour unions.
 The degree »Master of Arts« (M.A.) also qualifies its holder for the higher levels of public administration and for national and international doctoral programmes.

 Students who have gained less than 210 ECTS in their first degree must acquire the missing credits by completing an internship.
-This extends the regular period of study from three to four semesters
+This extends the regular period of study from three to four semesters.

 - Bachelor's or equivalent degree,